huggingface/olm-datasets/pipeline_scripts/common_crawl/README.md

 Keep in mind that, with more data, the deduplication script will need more RAM.
 Read on for limitations of the deduplication script.

-## Why do we specify a 30 gigabyte Common Crawl dataset for the OLM project?

-When combined with a Wikipedia snapshot, this level of data is about 8 to 9 billion tokens.
-So, it is compute-optimal for training a model at the scale of RoBERTa-large according to the [Chinchilla Paper](https://arxiv.org/abs/2203.15556).

 ## Limitations of the deduplication code

-There are tons of duplicates in Common Crawl data, which means that the deduplication script will need about 700 to 900 gigabytes of RAM if you want to generate a 30 gigabyte dataset like us :(.
+There are tons of duplicates in Common Crawl data, which means that the deduplication script will need 100's of gigabytes of RAM if you want to generate a 30 gigabyte dataset like us :(.
+If you want to get around this, there is also the option in the deduplication script for you to chunk the dataset and deduplicate each chunk individually.
 The main problem is this issue in the Google deduplication code: [https://github.com/google-research/deduplicate-text-datasets/issues/18](https://github.com/google-research/deduplicate-text-datasets/issues/18).

 # More documentation